 - My Account

-He was born Oluale Kossola in the present-day West African country of Benin to Oluale Kossola and his second wife Fondlolu.
+He was born Oluale Kossola in Benin to Oluale Kossola and his second wife Fondlolu.
 He was the second of four children and had 12 stepsiblings.
 He was a member of the Yoruba people, the Isha (a Yoruba sub-group), whose traditional home is in the Banté region of eastern Benin.
-Though born into a modest family, his grandfather was an officer of the Villiage's King.
+Though born into a modest family, his grandfather was an officer of the village's King.

 Kossola and his siblings had a happy and active childhood.
-At 14, he began training as a soldier and learned how to track, hunt, camp, use a bow & arrow, spear, and defend his village, which was surrounded by four tall walls.
+At 14, he began training as a soldier and learned how to track, hunt, camp, use a bow & arrow, spear, and defend his village, surrounded by four tall walls.
 The teenager was also inducted into oro, a secret Yoruba male society whose role is to police and control society.
-At age 19, Kossola fell in love with a young girl and at his father's urging underwent initiation that enabled young men and women to get married.
+At age 19, Kossola fell in love with a young girl and, at his father's urging, underwent initiation that enabled young men and women to get married.

 After the abolition of slavery and the end of the American Civil War, the Clotilda captives tried to raise money to return to their homeland.
-The men worked in lumber mills and the women raised and sold produce, but these occupations did not allow them to raise enough money.
-After realizing that they would not be able to return to Africa, the group deputized Lewis to ask Timothy Meaher for a grant of land.
-When he refused, the members of the community continued to raise money and began to purchase land around Magazine Point.
+The men worked in lumber mills, and the women raised and sold produce, but these occupations did not allow them to raise enough money.
+After realizing they would not be able to return to Africa, the group deputized Lewis to ask Timothy Meaher for a land grant.
+When he refused, the community members continued to raise money and began to purchase land around Magazine Point.
 On September 30, 1872, Lewis bought about two acres of land in the Plateau area for $100.00 and named it Africatown.

 After Reconstruction and the first quarter of the 20th century, Lewis began to serve as a resource for scholars and other writers, sharing the history of the Clotilda Africans and traditional stories and tales.
-Emma Langdon Roche, a Mobile-based writer, and artist, interviewed Lewis and the other survivors for her 1914 book Historic Sketches of the South.
+Emma Langdon Roche, a Mobile-based writer and artist, interviewed Lewis and the other survivors for her 1914 book Historic Sketches of the South.
 She described their capture in Africa, enslavement, and lives in Africatown.
-They requested that she use their African names in her work, in the hope that it might reach their homeland "where some might remember them."
-By 1925, Lewis was the last African survivor of the Clotilda; he was interviewed by educator and folklorist Arthur Huff Fauset of Philadelphia.
+They requested that she use their African names in her work in the hope that it might reach their homeland "where some might remember them."
+By 1925, Lewis was the last African survivor of the Clotilda; educator and folklorist Arthur Huff Fauset of Philadelphia interviewed him.
 In 1927 Fauset published two of Lewis' animal tales, "T'appin's magic dipper and whip" and "T'appin fooled by Billy Goat's eyes," and "Lion Hunt," his autobiographical account about hunting in Africa, in the Journal of American Folklore.

 Based on this material, she wrote a manuscript, Barracoon, which Hemenway described as "a highly dramatic, semi-fictionalized narrative intended for the popular reader."After this round of interviews, Hurston's literary patron, philanthropist Charlotte Osgood Mason, learned of Lewis and began to send him money for his support.
-Lewis was also interviewed by journalists for local and national publications.
+Journalists also interviewed Lewis for local and national publications.
 Hurston's book Barracoon: The Story of the Last Black Cargo was published on May 8, 2018.

 Hurston, Zora Neale.